Xlinka/HP-Omnicept-HRM-Neos/README.md

 This is a C# program that retrieves the current heart rate from an HP Reverb Omnicept device and outputs it to the console and to a WebSocket connection.
 Additionally, a log is made for analytical data use and logging purposes.

 ## Requirements
-- HP Reverb Omnicept device
+- HP Reverb Omnicept VR Headset
 - .NET framework 4.6.1 or later

 ## Usage